rickwassing/cicada-develop/docs/overview-terms.rst

 - **Wearable Device**.
 An electronic device worn close to and/or on the surface of the skin, where they detect (and sometimes analyse) information concerning behavior and physiology (acceleration, temperature, body position, heart rate, breathing rate, blood pressure, oxymetry) and/or environment data (light exposure, temperature).
 - **Actigraphy**. *It may not be the official definition*, but here in Cicada we refer to 'Actigraphy' as the complete set of measurements of behavior, physiology and environment which must include 'Accelerometry'.
-- **Accelerometry**. *It may not be the official definition*, but here in Cicada we refer to 'Accelerometry' as the specific measurements of acceleration (often through a wrist-worn device).
+- **Accelerometry**.
+In Cicada we refer to 'Accelerometry' as the specific measurements of acceleration (often through a wrist-worn device).
 - **Dataset**.
-A comprehensive collection of various types of data that pertain to a single recording.
-This includes, but is not limited to, the raw data from e.g. the accelerometer, the derived metrics, statistics and information about the recording.
+A comprehensive collection of various types of data that pertain to a single data acquisition session with one or mode devices.
+The Dataset also includes, but is not limited to, the Raw Data from e.g. the Accelerometer, the derived Metrics, Statistics and information about the recording, study and participant.
 Cicada uses the Matlab class ``struct`` to store the Dataset.
 - **(Raw) Data**.
 The collection of data that are downloaded from the wearable devices.
-In most instances, this is raw data, e.g. acceleration in x, y, and z directions from an actiwatch, but it can also be analysed data, e.g. instantaneous heart rate from a wearable ECG device.
+In most instances, this is Raw Data, e.g. acceleration in 'x', 'y', and 'z' directions from an Actiwatch, but it can also be derived data, e.g. instantaneous heart rate from a wearable ECG device.
 - **Sampling Rate**.
 The number of datapoints per unit of time.
 - **Epoch**.
 The length of a timesegment in seconds over which Raw Data is synchronized.
 - **Epoched Metrics**.
 In order to properly analyse the Raw Data from various different types of wearable devices, Cicada needs to synchronize their timeseries that have a common Epoch length.
 In addition, the same Raw Data can be transformed into various Metrics.
 For example, the acceleration in 'x', 'y', and 'z' directions are used to compute the 'Euclidean Norm' Metric, but also to compute the 'Angle' Metric.